Updated on August 25th, 2022 by Bob Ciura

 - The Dividend Kings List is comprised of 17 businesses with 50+ years of consecutive dividend increases

-- The Sure Dividend database in the Sure Dividend Newsletter has 180+ businesses (both domestic and international) with 25+ years of dividend payments without a reduction
+- The Sure Dividend database in the Sure Dividend Newsletter has dozens of stocks (both domestic and international) with 25+ years of dividend payments without a reduction

 Growth, Return, & Performance Ratios & Metrics